MVCoconut/coconut.data/README.md

 - `@:editable` - may be set from outside.
 - `@:computed` - a property computed from the model's state
 - `@:loaded` - not unlike a computed property, but the computation is asynchronous
+- `@:external` - may change over time, but the model itself cannot effect change directly

 The first three are physically existent on the model, while the latter two are dependent values.
 Let's see how we might use them: